 William N. Starling is Managing Director of Synergy Life Science Partners, LP, a $143 million Venture Capital Partnership and Chief Executive Officer of Synecor, LLC, (Synecor) a business generator of new Life Science companies based in Research Triangle Park (RTP), North Carolina.
 Synecor has significant academic, scientific, physician, venture capital, corporate, and investment banking partnerships and is focusing its efforts on the identification and development of proprietary, disruptive technologies with extraordinary market potential in the life sciences field.

-As CEO of Synecor, Mr. Starling is a cofounder of BaroSense, Inc., Bioerodible Vascular Solutions, Inc., (BVS, acquired by Guidant/Abbott in March 2003), InnerPulse, Inc., TransEnterix, Inc. (NYSE:TRXC), Interventional Autonomics Corporation, NeuroTronik Limited, Aegis Surgical Limited, and Atrius Limited the initial eight companies founded and incubated by Synecor.
-Mr. Starling currently serves as President and CEO of Aegis Surgical Limited, and Atrius Limited, both Irish-based companies in the structural heart field; Chairman of the Board of Interventional Autonomics Corporation, and as a board member of TransEnterix, Inc. (NYSE: TRXC), a RTP, NC – based surgery company developing the world’s first patient-side robotic surgical system for single incision surgery.
-Mr. Starling is also on the Board of iRhythm Technologies, Inc. in San Francisco, a Stanford BioDesign spinout that Synergy Life Science Partners has funded since its inception in January 2007 until its initial public offering October 20, 2016.
+As CEO of Synecor, Mr. Starling is a cofounder of BaroSense, Inc., Bioerodible Vascular Solutions, Inc., (BVS, acquired by Guidant/Abbott in March 2003), InnerPulse, Inc., TransEnterix, Inc. (NYSE:TRXC), Interventional Autonomics Corporation, NeuroTronik Limited, and Conveyor Cardiovascular Limited, the initial seven companies founded and incubated by Synecor.
+He currently serves as CEO of Conveyor Cardiovascular Limited, an Irish-based company in the structural heart field; and as a board member of TransEnterix, Inc. (NYSE: TRXC), a RTP, NC – based robotic surgery company pioneering digital laparoscopic robotic surgery worldwide.
+Mr. Starling was on the Board of iRhythm Technologies, Inc. (NASDAQ: IRTC) in San Francisco, a Stanford BioDesign spinout, from its inception in January 2007 until its initial public offering October 20, 2016.
 Mr. Starling is Chairman of the Board of RTP, NC – based InnAVasc, Inc., an early stage startup company spun out of the Duke University Medical Center engaged in the development of improved renal dialysis technology.
 Recent Board memberships/personal investments include YORLABS, Inc. in the Handheld Ultrasound field, Senaptec, Inc. in the Sensory Performance field (represents investor Carolina Angel Network), and EnCompass Technologies, Inc. in the Cerebral Embolic Protection field.